 2. STUDENT VOICE and CHOICE

 The classroom space should be designed for the students and by the students.
-At the beginning of the school year, Zelia Capitao-Tavares, a teacher with the TCDSB, allows her students to design the space and arrangement of furniture, on a map, in the form of a math problem.
+At the beginning of the school year, Zelia Capitao-Tavares, a teacher with the TDSB, allows her students to design the space and arrangement of furniture, on a map, in the form of a math problem.

-In a recent Library AQ that I enrolled in, a school librarian provided the example of sending out a Google Forms survey for all stakeholders, including students, to weigh in on the design of a Learning Commons that was responsive to their needs.
+In a Library AQ that I completed, a school librarian provided the example of sending out a Google Forms survey for all stakeholders, including students, to weigh in on the design of a Learning Commons that was responsive to their needs.
 The results of this survey reflected the design of the Learning Commons according to the interests and needs of the main stakeholders for whom this space was meant for.

 3. SOCIO-CULTURAL IMPLICATIONS TO CONSIDER

 In an article entitled, “No, you don’t need a classroom transformation”, teacher and education-writer, Paul Emerich, writes – “When certain teachers leverage their financial privilege and over-decorate their classrooms, it inadvertently creates a hierarchy between teachers.
 Suddenly, one of the teachers becomes more desirable than the others, and in some cases, students might even ask the teachers why one classroom gets the bells and whistles, while their classroom doesn’t.
 This puts the teacher in an uncomfortable and unfair position, having to come up with an explanation for why they are not able to provide that same experience for their students.”